How To Handle An Overt (AKA: Classic) Narcissist

 6. Their conversations center on achieving unlimited power, success, and wealth.

-7. They overlook or dismiss the needs of others due to self-centeredness.
+7. They overlook or dismiss the needs of others due being self-centered.

 8. They are unbothered when someone is hurt, in distress, or needs help (lack of empathy).